 Start Afresh – As If You Were Just Starting

-In my head I am starting this diet afresh.
+I am starting this diet afresh.
 From first principles.
 Get out your diet books and start again.
 Weigh and measure if that is an important part of your plan.
 We all know how easy it is to get a bit complacent and start slipping in a few extras, or not measuring our portions.

 In fact, the whole thing about portion size has always been my particular downfall, which is why I have taken a step back from food.
 But what I have been doing is picking at my little ones leftovers.
 And that is just not part of my plan.
 I need to remember why I started this plan in the first place.